ashsinha21/Desearch/init-scripts/README.md

 ## Security Note

-- The `01-init.sql` file contains database credentials and should never be committed to version control.
 - The `.gitignore` file is configured to exclude `01-init.sql` but include the template and generator script.
 - Always ensure your `.env` file is properly secured and not committed to version control.